 -

-Region - Identical region for the S3 bucket
+Region - Region where the S3 bucket is hosted

-Note: Only regions for S3 buckets where Security Token Service (STS) is active are supported.
+Note: Only regions for S3 buckets where the Security Token Service (STS) is active are supported.

 -